OtherDevOpsGene/intro-to-docker/05-Lesson/README.md

 the MongoDB database via Mongo Express at <http://localhost:8080/> (or use the IP address of your host, <http://555.666.777.888:8080/>).

+If you are asked to login, the username is `admin` and the password is `pass`.

 Visit <http://localhost:8080/db/solarsystemdb/planets> to see the `planets` collection in the `solarsystemdb` database (or use the IP address of your host,
 <http://555.666.777.888:8080/db/solarsystemdb/planets>) and select `New Document`.